 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-My question is regarding the status of renovations to Coral Harbour's Sakku School and it is directed to the Minister of Education.
+My question is in regard the status of renovations to Coral Harbour's Sakku School and it is directed to the Minister of Education.

-(interpretation ends) Uqaqtittijii, the community of Coral Harbour has waited a long time to have its concerns about school infrastructure addressed.
+Mr. Speaker, (interpretation ends) the community of Coral Harbour has waited a long time to have its concerns about school infrastructure addressed.
 The final decision was to renovate the current Sakku School and specifically to address the ground water problems under the school.